boltdesignsystem/bolt/packages/components/bolt-breadcrumb/TESTING.md

 2. Then, enable javascript and watch the Breadcrumb re-renders on the client-side.
 3. The layout and styling should not change.
 The spacing in between each breadcrumb segment should be identical before and after enabling javascript.

-# List component functional testing steps
+# Breadcrumb component functional testing steps

 Functional testing should be performed manually by the QA team across the standard compliment of browsers.
 In each scenario, browser-type is specified when necessary.
 If browser type is not specified, the test applies to both "desktop" and "mobile" browsers.